 Relevant Words of God:

-In the last days, Christ uses a variety of truths to teach man, to expose the substance of man, and to dissect the words and deeds of man.
+Christ of the last days uses a variety of truths to teach man, to expose the substance of man, and to dissect the words and deeds of man.
 These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
 These words are all directed at the substance of man and his corrupt disposition.
 In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
 In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
-These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
-Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
+All these different methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
+Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced about God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt essence and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the essence of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God.
 If you do not regard these truths as important, if you think of nothing but how to avoid them, or how to find a new way out that does not involve them, then I say you are a grievous sinner.
 If you have faith in God, yet seek not the truth or the will of God, nor love the way that brings you closer to God, then I say that you are one who is trying to evade judgment, and that you are a puppet and a traitor who flees from the great white throne.
 God will not spare any of the rebellious who escape from under His eyes.
 Such men shall receive even more severe punishment.
 Those who come before God to be judged, and have moreover been purified, shall forever live in the kingdom of God.
 Of course, this is something that belongs to the future.

 Excerpted from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh

 Christ of the last days brings life, and brings the enduring and everlasting way of truth.
 This truth is the path by which man gains life, and it is the only path by which man shall know God and be approved by God.
 If you do not seek the way of life provided by Christ of the last days, then you shall never gain the approval of Jesus, and shall never be qualified to enter the gate of the kingdom of heaven, for you are both a puppet and prisoner of history.
 Those who are controlled by regulations, by letters, and shackled by history will never be able to gain life nor gain the perpetual way of life.
 This is because all they have is turbid water which has been clung to for thousands of years instead of the water of life that flows from the throne.
 Those who are not supplied with the water of life will forever remain corpses, playthings of Satan, and sons of hell.
 How, then, can they behold God?
 If you only try to hold on to the past, only try to keep things as they are by standing still, and do not try to change the status quo and discard history, then will you not always be against God?
 The steps of God’s work are vast and mighty, like surging waves and rolling thunders—yet you sit passively awaiting destruction, clinging to your folly and doing nothing.
 In this way, how can you be considered someone who follows the footsteps of the Lamb?
 How can you justify the God that you hold on to as a God who is always new and never old?
 And how can the words of your yellowed books carry you across into a new age?
 How can they lead you to seek the steps of God’s work?
 And how can they take you up to heaven?
 What you hold in your hands are letters that can provide but temporary solace, not truths that are capable of giving life.
-The scriptures you read can only enrich your tongue and are not words of wisdom that can help you know human life, much less the paths that can lead you to perfection.
+The scriptures you read can only enrich your tongue and are not words of philosophy that can help you know human life, much less the paths that can lead you to perfection.
 Does this discrepancy not give you cause for reflection?
 Does it not make you realize the mysteries contained within?
 Are you capable of delivering yourself to heaven to meet God on your own?
 Without the coming of God, can you take yourself into heaven to enjoy family happiness with God?
 Are you still dreaming now?
 I suggest, then, that you stop dreaming and look at who is working now—look to see who is now carrying out the work of saving man during the last days.
 If you do not, you shall never gain the truth, and shall never gain life.

 Excerpted from “Only Christ of the Last Days Can Give Man the Way of Eternal Life” in The Word Appears in the Flesh